 According to Sacks, while there is a way for Canadians or any non-U.S. resident to get some or all of the 30% withholding tax back, it means having to deal with the IRS.
 But IRS tax refund regulations and forms are both difficult and confusing.
 Refund Management Services, on the other hand, has successfully completed the most U.S. gaming tax refunds and other non-U.S. residents since 1998.

 “Refund Management Services is Canada’s most reliable and experienced gaming, casino, and poker refund provers,” Sacks concludes.
 The company has CA designation and is a certified agent of the IRS.
 On top of that, Refund Management Services has never been refused an eligible refund.

 To find out how Refund Management Services can help with U.S. gambling tax recovery, visit www.RefundManagement.com.

 Founded and owned by a Canadian Chartered Accountant, Refund Management Services is the most reputable casino and gaming tax recovery service in the industry.
-As registered agents of the IRS, Refund Management Services (RMS) helps Canadians and other non-U.S. residents recover all or a portion of their taxes up to 3 years after their winnings have been withheld.
+As registered Certified acceptance agents, Refund Management Services (RMS) helps Canadians and other non-U.S. residents recover all or a portion of their taxes up to 3 years after their winnings have been withheld.
 With the expertise in gaming-related tax laws, RMS understands all the IRS requirements to ensure that any entitled refund is successfully recovered.
 RMS only gets paid for successful gambling tax refunds.
 RMS is a member of the Better Business Bureau and the Las Vegas Chamber of Commerce.

 Contact Refund Management Services toll free from the United States and Canada at 1-888-272-5559.
 Or e-mail RMS: [email protected]